rich1126/mrmath/README.md

 I like to use the [Asymptote Vector Graphics](http://asymptote.sourceforge.net) language to create diagrams.
 I use it at work, and it's an absolutely fantastic language with a pretty intuitive way of drawing things.
 It does a lot of the work for you.

 So, naturally, I would like to be able to implement it to draw figures based on at least the `vtwo` objects, and probably `Complex` objects.
 However, you would need to have an installation of Asymptote and a postScript viewer.
 (Asymptote comes with TeXLive if you have that.
 The standard PostScript viewer at least on Debian-based Linux distros is `gv`.
-Not sure what the situation is on other platforms, but it should be easy enough to find.)
+It seems this is also available on Mac via `brew`, and I'm unsure about Windows.)

 Here is a minimum working example for using Asymptote with `vtwo`.
 The general format is `vec1.draw(ctx, vec2)` which draws `vec1` on the asymptote context `ctx`, with origin `vec2`.